 - a loss or change to your sense of smell or tast

 - Book a test straight away, however mild your symptoms.
 Tests are free.
-If you are a student give your term-time address: http://nhs.gov.uk/coronavirus or call 119 if you don't have internet access.
+If you are a student give your term-time address: NHS Covid-19 webpage or call 119 if you don't have internet access.

-- Tell the university: http://shef.ac/symptoms.
+- Tell the university.
 This will enable us to monitor for positive Covid-19 cases for track and trace purposes, and provide you with any support you may need.

 We are supporting you throughout the year and do need to advise you about Self isolation and what is means to you and your fellow students.

 Self-isolation may be needed as a result of traveling to the UK to study from International and European Countries.
-If you are unsure of what this means please visit https://www.gov.uk/government/publications/coronavirus-covid-19-how-to-self-isolate-when-you-travel-to-the-uk/coronavirus-covid-19-how-to-self-isolate-when-you-travel-to-the-uk
+If you are unsure of what this means find out how to self-isolate when you travel to the UK.

 You may also need to self-isolate as a result of having symptoms and if this is the case then you will also need to notify NHS 111 and have a test for Covid-19.